sonargraph/sonar-sonargraph-integration/README.md

 9. If you have difficulties setting up the integration, check first the online documentation (it's searchable!).
 If that does not provide any answer, feel free to send an email to the <a href="https://groups.google.com/forum/#!forum/sonarqube">SonarQube Google group</a>
   or directly to support at hello2morrow.com.
 It certainly helps us to help you, if you include the console log in the email.

+## Important ##
+The number of reported Sonargraph issues might be different in SonarQube for the following reasons:
+As far as we know, SonarQube requires a physical resource to attach an issue.
+There is no equivalent SonarQube resource for "logical" Sonargraph elements like "logical namespaces", so there are no SonarQube issues created for package cycles, for example.
+If you want to track package cycles, configure relevant metrics like "Number of cyclic packages", "Biggest Package Cycle Group", etc to be shown in a dashboard widget or make them part of your Quality Gate.

+On the other hand an individual SonarQube issue is attached to the source file of each duplicate code block occurrence of a Sonargraph duplicate code issue.
+The same applies to all source files involved in Sonargraph component cycle groups.

+**Our recommendation:** Use SonarQube only as a reporting dashboard and use Sonargraph Architect/Explorer for detailed analysis.
+The usability and interactions for Sonargraph issues is much better in the rich-client application!